-Aimed at reducing the access gap Reverse auctions (award) + Output-Based Aid (disbursement) Though sustainable in the medium term, some projects are not initially attractive to investors.
-Reverse auctions: Award projects to operator that will deliver required services for the lowest subsidy.
-Output-Based Aid: Disbursement schedule tied to delivery of "outputs" rather than infrastructure Introduce bottom-up projects for universal access National operators usually don't design projects/products addressed for low income rural areas Allow for community- based initiatives to be financed Institutional demand stimulation Low demand in rural areas reduce attractiveness of supply Create "captive" demand for service in rural and low-income areas by committing government agencies to pay for these services.
-Could imply cost- reduction for the government, but requires high level of coordination between sector ministries License obligations Lack of interest of entrants established in main cities to rollout nationwide Include mandatory areas for coverage as part of the licenses of new players End-user subsidies Low-income and rural households are unable to afford telecommunications services Target population is given a subsidy that allows them to pay for services Designated universal service operator Reaching high costs areas is a disadvantage for incumbents when facing aggressive competition in densely populated/low cost areas An operator, usually the incumbent in countries with preexisting national coverage of fixed networks, is given the task of fulfilling the universal service strategy of the country.
-In return, they receive a per-connection transfer from the government ADC (Access Deficit C Incumbent operators are allowed to receive a compensation for every
+Aimed at reducing the

+access gap Though sustainable in the Payarsa quetions: Award

+Output-Based Aid medium term some projects projects to operator that

+(disbursement) are not initially attractive to will deliver required

+(disbuisement) investors services for the lowest

+investors. subsidy

+Output-Based Aid

+Disbursement schedule tied

+to delivery of "outputs"

+rather than infrastructure

+Introduce bottom-up National operators usually Allow for communityprojects for universal don't design based initiatives to be

+access projects/products addressed financed

+for low income rural areas

+Institutional demand Low demand in rural areas Create "captive" demand

+stimulation reduce attractiveness of for service in rural and

+supply low-income areas by

+committing government

+agencies to pay for these

+services.
+Could imply cost-

+reduction for the

+government, but requires

+high level of coordination

+Licence chligations Look of interast of entropts between sector ministries

+License obligations Lack of interest of entrants for acuerage as part of the

+rellout nationwide licenses of new players

+End user subsidies Low income and rural Target population is given

+End-user subsidies households are unable to a subsidy that allows them

+afford telecommunications to pay for services

+services

+Designated universal Reaching high costs areas is An operator, usually the

+service operator a disadvantage for incumbent in countries

+incumbents when facing with preexisting national

+aggressive competition in coverage of fixed

+densely populated/low cost networks, is given the task

+areas of fulfilling the universal

+service strategy of the

+country.
+In return, they

+receive a per-connection

+transfer from the

+government

+ADC (Access Deficit C incumbent operators are

+anowed to receive a

+compensation for every